With so many things to do in the Coromandel Peninsula:

 Hot Water Beach TOP 10 Holiday Park can still put a burden on your pocket if you are on a budget!

-They have family rooms and also powered sites for camper vans.
+But they have family rooms and also powered sites for camper vans.
 There are romantic modern-looking cabins for couples too.

 The deluxe cabin (2 pax maximum) usually sets you back for $85 NZD /night.